14 – 21 September

-From casual gamers, to ‘experts’ – everyone is welcome!
+From casual to ‘serious’ gamers, everyone is welcome!
 Throughout the week there’ll be opportunities to learn new games and to play old favourites.
-Whether it’s popular games like Ticket to Ride and 7 Wonders, heavier games of Concordia or Great Western Trail, classic games of Risk or Cosmic Encounter, big party games like The Chameleon, or just something light like Camel Up or Rhino Hero, there’ll be plenty of choices to suit all tastes and preferences.
+Whether it’s popular games like Bärenpark and Wingspan, heavier games of Terraforming Mars or Great Western Trail, classic games of Risk or Cosmic Encounter, team games like Just One, or something light like Camel Up or Rhino Hero, there’ll be plenty of choices to suit all tastes and preferences.

 Over the course of the week you can really test your competitive edge, taking part in a number of free tournaments – all with a friendly tone!
 You can expect: